loremipsumdonec/optimizely-cms-models/posts/lets_play_around_with_headless/lets_play_around_with_headless_part_3.md

 ## Conclusion

-We have now succeeded in server-side rendering the React application in Opti CMS and we have a good foundation to continue working with.
-In the next part, we will focus on using view models and build a slightly more classic page, which has a navigation and some other functions.
+We have now succeeded in server-side rendering the React application in Optimizely CMS and we have a good foundation to continue working with.
+In the next part, we will focus on using view models and build a slightly more classic application, which has a navigation and some other functions.